A few examples of BUP-stories

 This restriction on me remained and I was not even able to visit the socialist countries that were allies of the Soviet Union.
 My attempts to get visas always ended in nothing but silence from the authorities.
 The restrictions were so severe that when I attended international conferences in the Soviet Union I always had a “companion” with me, usually a young KGB staff member accompanying me mornings till night to make sure that I only spoke with the “right” kind of people.
 I still have no idea what state secrets I knew.

 Thankfully, ours is a changed world.
 As citizens of the Baltic States we are living in our own countries and are able to have free, open and productive exchanges with colleagues wherever they are located.
-And now, unlike before, I love to learn foreign languages.

 - by Tiina Eelvisto, Associate Professor, PhD, Tallinn University, Estonia